iainhouston/dockerPython/README.md

 ## Execution model

-A Docker action has to start an HTTP server that can handle two requests:
+An OpenWhisk Docker action has to start an HTTP server that can handle two requests:

--  **POST /init**: This endpoint is called after the container is started and is not important for Docker actions.
-It needs to be handled but just needs to respond with a 200.
+-  **POST /init**: This endpoint is called after the container is started and is not used for Docker actions but it needs to be handled.
+It just needs to respond with a 200.

 -  **POST /run**: This endpoint is called on action invocation.
 Invocation parameters are provided in the JSON body as a dictionary under the `value` key.